rizkjackson/CBC-website/content/hpc/index.md

 with the Cancer Center - feel free to [contact] us if you would like to join or have questions.<sup><a href="#fn1" id="r1">[1]</a></sup>

-As of September 2016, our cluster has 26 nodes and 1000+ cores, which predominantly are AMD processors in addition to a few Intel processors.
+As of September 2016, the cluster has 26 nodes and 1000+ cores, which predominantly are AMD processors.
-Each node has up to 512 GiB of RAM and 5 TiB of fast local disk space.
+Each node has up to 512 GiB of RAM and up to 5 TiB of fast local disk space.
+In addition to ~90 TiB global disk space shared among all users, several research groups have disk space of their own mounted to the cluster.

 The cluster uses [Scyld ClusterWare], which for instance means that all nodes have identical operating-system setups (Red Hat Linux 6.6)